 How To Make Mary Berry Smoked Salmon and Avocado Parcels

-- Fill the parcels: Spoon the avocado mixture into the salmon-lined ramekins, filling each one halfway.
-Add a layer of the reserved diced tomatoes over the avocado.
-Top with the remaining avocado mixture, pressing it down lightly with the back of a spoon to ensure a tight filling.
+- Fill the parcels: Spoon the avocado mixture into the salmon-lined ramekins until they’re half full.
+Add a flat layer of the saved tomatoes across the middle.
+Finish with the remaining avocado and use the back of a spoon to level the surface.

 Recipe Tips